 Sydney to the Blue Mountains - Lithgow

-James Ruse Drive near Parramatta turns into Windsor Road that takes you all the way to the town of Richmond.
+James Ruse Drive near Parramatta turns into Windsor Road which takes you all the way to the town of Richmond.
 A59 passes through Richmond town centre connecting it with Kurmond and Kurrajong.
 The road is quite steep past Kurrajong where you can stop for a brief break to enjoy amazing views from the Bells Lookout.

 The landscape changes drastically with rolling hills on both sides.
 The region of Bilipin is famous for apple orchards and a botanical garden.
 Bells Line road is quite popular for bike riders and people taking a scenic trip to the Blue Mountains.
 Several roadside cafes and pie shop have popped up in the last couple of years offering gourmet delights and coffee.